amolikvivian/AI-NLP-Chatbot/README.md

 # AI-NLP-Chatbot
-An NLP based Chatbot trained over a simple fully connected neural network using Tensorflow.
-Custom dataset.
+An NLP based Chatbot over a simple fully connected neural network architecture using Tensorflow.
+Trained over a custom dataset specified in the JSON file.